MicrosoftDocs/visualstudio-docs/docs/ide/reference/immediate-window.md

 ---
 # Immediate window

 Use the **Immediate** window to debug and evaluate expressions, execute statements, and print variable values.
-The **Immediate** window enables you to enter expressions to be evaluated or executed by the development language during debugging.
+The **Immediate** window evaluates expressions by building and using the currently selected project.

 To display the **Immediate** window, open a project for editing, and then choose **Debug** > **Windows** > **Immediate** or press **Ctrl**+**Alt**+**I**.
 You can also enter **Debug.Immediate** in the **Command** window.